Connect with a certified trainer for free

 Symptoms

-If you have a Hand Contusion, you may have these symptoms:
+If you have a hand contusion, you may experience:

 • Pain in the hand